Since 1985, Mazza-Smith Dance has provided quality instruction throughout the Jacksonville area.

 Victoria Giles Gevara is a native of Jacksonville Florida and began her dance training at the age of three (3) with Robert Conine.
 Dance was a passion and love instilled then that is still alive today.
 One of Miss Vicki’s passions is sharing her love of dance and bringing joy and confidence to her students.
 She danced with many local great and highly qualified teachers as well as dance greats such as William Martin Viscount, Joe Tramaine, Frank Hatchett, Al Gilbert, Joan Lather and many more.
 Vicki started teaching dance at 16 for the Duval County School System’s after school community education program.

 After graduation she owned and was director of Victoria’s School of Dance, Satellite Dance Studio and A Time to Dance.
 To the credit of her technical training as an Instructor several of her former students have proceeded to dance professionally.
 Vicki has been on staff with Mazza Smith Dance for five (5) years and is dedicated to helping bring her students the joy dance has given her.

 She began teaching for The Buddy Sherwood School of Dance in 1976 and the Duval County School Board.
-She opened the World of Dance in 1979 and operated the studio for 38 years till recently selling it in 2017.
-Linda studied early childhood education and business at FCCJ and went on to study with Dance Masters of America’s Teachers Training School & Certified dance education at the University of Buffalo.
+She opened the World of Dance in 1979 and operated the studio for 38 years until recently selling it in 2017.
+Linda studied early childhood education and business at FSCJ and went on to study with Dance Masters of America’s Teachers Training School and Certified Dance Education at the University of Buffalo.
 Linda is the former choreographer of the USFL Jacksonville Bulls Cheerleaders.
 She is a former member of the Artistic Dance Association, as well as the National Association of Dance and Affiliative Artist.
-(N.A.D.A.A.)

 To provide every child the opportunity to explore the art of dance, be self motivated, excel in personal growth and use these tools to become happy productive adults.